 See If Your System Has Been Affected by malware

 |User Experience||Join Our Forum to Discuss Hotcleaner Virus.|

 Virus – How Did I Get It and What Does It Do?

 The main idea of Hotcleaner is changing the settings of your browser and then replacing your home and new tab page to its custom one.
 Usually such hoax search pages are not HTTPs-secured and contain tracking cookies, pixels, tags and geo-locators used to obtain different information from your online activity.
 Such data can be what you search online, what sites you visit, which ads you click on.

 Usually, the symptoms of infection with the so-called Hotcleaner may vary, based on the type of method that has been used with your Mac.
 Here is a list of the types of distribution methods targeting Macs:

 - Malicious files, disguised as portable programs, installers, key generators or any other software uploaded on websites with low reputation.

 - Infection as a result of another infected device on the network (worms).

-When the Hotcleaner is installed on your Mac, it could appear as if it is some sort of a photo editor application.
+Once Hotcleaner is installed on your Mac, it could appear as if it is some sort of a useful application.
 In reality, however, this app may be more than just that.
 Its main purpose could be to take over your web browser and begin to change its settings.
 This can change your new tab page, home page and even search results.
 The end idea is for the following types of ads to be shown on your Mac: